Cody Willis: Storylines

 Cody's family are happy to have her home.
 Cody becomes withdrawn and Pam introduces her to Debbie Martin.
 Cody falls for Rick Alessi, because he is different.
 However, their romance is cut short, when Rick leaves for Hong Kong.
 Cody later becomes friends with Debbie's brother, Michael and they spend a lot of time together.
 Rick returns to Ramsay Street and a rivalry breaks out between him and Michael.
 Cody and Michael begin dating and Michael puts pressure on Cody to have sex.
 They later decide to be friends instead.
 Cody is stunned when Drew arrives in Ramsay Street and tries to stop him revealing the truth about their marriage.
 The truth does come out and Doug and Pam are shocked.
 Drew and Cody agree to divorce and Drew goes home.

 Cody and Rick eventually start a relationship after he escorts her to the deb ball.
 Cody moves in with Marlene Kratz (Moya O'Sullivan) after Doug and Pam move to Darwin.
 She later moves in with Debbie's family.
 Rick is offered a job in Darwin and he leaves, after he and Cody agree to try a long-distance relationship.
 Cody gets a job as a receptionist at Karl Kennedy's (Alan Fletcher) surgery and moves in with Mark Gottlieb (Bruce Samazan).
 Cody ends her relationship with Rick for Stonefish Rebecchi (Anthony Engelman).
 They later decide to be friends and Cody begins dating her college tutor, Adrian Ewart (Jeremy Kewley).
 When she finds out that he has a girlfriend, she ends the relationship.
 However, Adrian begins stalking Cody and she is forced to issue him with a restraining order.

 Stonefish and Malcolm Kennedy (Benjamin McNair) buy a used car from a pair of drug dealers.
 The police realise that the dealers have hidden drugs in the car and arrive in Ramsay Street to try to catch the dealers.
 The police set up a base for their operation in Cody's house.
 The drug dealers arrive and a shootout breaks out between them and the police.
 A shot is fired through the window and it hits Cody in the stomach.
 Cody is then rushed to the hospital for surgery.
 Cody lies in a critical condition for a week and Pam arrives to visit her.
 Cody regains consciousness, but she suddenly starts arresting.
 The doctors try to help, but Cody dies.
-She later appears to Sam Kratz (Richard Grieve) before a memorial service is held for her.
+She later appears to Sam Kratz before a memorial service is held for her.
 Her body is then taken to Darwin to be buried.